Wondering if clitoral pain during menopause is normal?

 (It used to be called vaginal atrophy but that term doesn’t quite describe the complex changes that happen over this time.)

 Basically, your vagina walls become thinner and drier.

 - Soreness, burning, or itching of the vulva or vagina (clitoris included)

 When should I be concerned about a sore clitoris area during menopause?

-Clitoris, vulva, and vaginal discomfort is common during menopause and is usually nothing to worry about.
+Clitoris, vulva, and vaginal discomfort are common during menopause and are usually nothing to worry about.

 But you might want to visit your doctor if:

 - You have any rashes, redness, or skin changes.

 - You think you might have an STI.